Optimism: An Introduction

 - Having an overly optimistic outlook on life may prevent a person from understanding negative emotions and bad experiences that others go through.
 This is referred to as toxic positivity.

-So, it is more beneficial to have a healthy level of optimism along with a realistic and positive approach to life.
+So, having a healthy level of optimism and a realistic and positive approach to life is more beneficial.

 - Remember to be grateful for what you have.
-You can maintain a gratitude journal to keep track of what you’re grateful for.
+You can maintain a gratitude journal to track what you’re grateful for.
 Appreciating what’s important in your life increases optimism and resilience.

-- Focus on what matters and don’t dwell too much on the future and things that are out of your control.
+- Focus on what matters, and don’t dwell too much on the future and things out of your control.
 Being more mindful and aware can help improve your focus and optimism levels.

 - Spend some time for yourself to think about what you want to do and achieve.
 Identify situations that will make you more optimistic and work towards creating those situations.